spree/spree/guides/content/developer/tutorials/extensions_tutorial.md

 These specs test that the `price_in` method we overrode in our `VariantDecorator` returns the correct price both when the sale price is present and when it is not.

+## Versioning your extension

+Different versions of Spree may act differently with your extension.
+It's adviseable to keep different branches of your extension actively maintained for the different branches of Spree so that your extension will work with those different versions.

+It's advisable that your extension follows the same versioning pattern as Spree itself.
+If your extension is compatible with Spree 2.0.x, then create a `2-0-stable` branch on your extension and advise people to use that branch for your extension.
+If it's only compatible with 1.3.x, then create a 1-3-stable branch and advise the use of that branch.

+Having a consistent branching naming scheme across Spree and its extensions will reduce confusion in the long run.

 ## Summary

 In this tutorial you learned how to both install extensions and create your own.
 A lot of core Spree development concepts were covered and you gained exposure to some of the Spree internals.